exakat/php-dictionary/_build/html/_sources/dictionary.rst.txt

 DomainException
 ---------------

 Exception thrown if a value does not adhere to a defined valid data domain.
+For example, it might be an invalid value for a class property and not just its type.

 .. code-block:: php